Sarah K. Skow

 Throughout her career, Sarah has been involved in many professional organizations dedicated to enhancing and improving the practice of law and legal profession.
 Sarah is actively engaged with many State and Local Bar Associations and Professional Organizations.
-She was recently appointed to the U.S. District Court for the Northern District of Ohio’s Advisory Group.
-At the State level, Sarah served two terms by appointment by the Supreme Court of Ohio to its Professionalism Commission; was recently re-elected to serve on the Ohio State Bar Association’s Council of Delegates; was recently elected to serve on the Board of the Ohio State Bar Foundation; was appointed by the Ohio State Bar Association to its Future of the Profession Commission; has served on several Ohio State Bar Association Advisory Boards and committees; and was a member of the inaugural class of the Ohio State Bar Association Leadership Academy.
+She was recently appointed to the Supreme Court of Ohio's Board of Commissioners on Character and Fitness.
+Sarah is also an appointed member of the U.S. District Court for the Northern District of Ohio’s Advisory Group.
+At the State level, Sarah served two terms by appointment by the Supreme Court of Ohio to its Professionalism Commission; was recently re-elected to serve on the Ohio State Bar Association’s Council of Delegates; was elected to serve on the Board of the Ohio State Bar Foundation; was appointed by the Ohio State Bar Association to its Future of the Profession Commission; has served on several Ohio State Bar Association Advisory Boards and committees; and was a member of the inaugural class of the Ohio State Bar Association Leadership Academy.

-She served two terms on the Toledo Bar Association’s Board of Trustees and has served on its Pro Bono Advisory Board for multiple terms, in addition to her service on many other TBA Committees.
+Sarah was elected as the first Vice President of the Board of Directors of the Toledo Bar Association, and she previously served two terms on the Toledo Bar Association’s Board of Trustees.
+She has served on the TBA's Pro Bono Advisory Board for multiple terms, in addition to her service on many other TBA Committees.
 Sarah is a Past President of the Toledo Jr. Bar Association, a Past President of the Toledo Women’s Bar Association, and a Barrister in the American Inns of Court, Morrison R. Waite Chapter.
 In 2016, Sarah served on the U.S. Magistrate Judge Merit Selection Panel, Northern District of Ohio.

 Outside of serving her clients and the legal profession, Sarah is very active in the Toledo community.
-She is engaged in a wide variety of boards and organizations, including the Board of Trustees of the Ohio Citizens for the Arts, the Board of Trustees of the Arts Commission of Greater Toledo (Past President), the Children’s Theatre Workshop (Past President), Mom’s House Sisters-in-Law Mentoring Program, The University of Toledo College of Law Dean’s Advisory Council, The University of Toledo Law Alumni Association Board of Governors, ABLE/LAWO Boards of Directors (Vice President), the ABLE/LAWO Emerging Leaders Council (Founding Chair, 2011), and the City of Toledo’s Walbridge Park Advisory Board.
+She is engaged in a wide variety of boards and organizations, including the Board of Trustees of the Ohio Citizens for the Arts, the Board of Trustees of the Arts Commission of Greater Toledo (Past President), the Board of Directors of Children’s Theatre Workshop (Past President), Mom’s House Sisters-in-Law Mentoring Program, The University of Toledo College of Law Dean’s Advisory Council, The University of Toledo Law Alumni Association Board of Governors, ABLE/LAWO Boards of Directors, the ABLE/LAWO Emerging Leaders Council (Founding Chair, 2011), and the City of Toledo’s Walbridge Park Advisory Board.
 Sarah is also an Engage Toledo Ambassador, as a graduate of the City of Toledo’s 2018 Engage Toledo Ambassador Academy.